-After my husband died, I became bound up with the idea that death could happen to me too.
+After my husband died in 2011, I became bound up with the idea that death could happen to me too.
 If a cancer diagnosis had come out of the blue for him, it could indeed happen to me too.
 The next thought, on the heels of that one, was ‘what if I die when I’m not enjoying myself?’

 A horrible idea

 That idea was so horrifying that I determined to only do things that I enjoyed.
 I could explore new things, of course, but if I found I wasn’t enjoying them, or having fun, then I gave myself permission to stop.
-(Warning: this can lead to walking out of ‘important’ meetings, amending arrangements at the last moment, and changing your mind, apparently ‘for the hell of it’).
+(Warning: this can lead to walking out of ‘important’ meetings, amending arrangements at the last moment, and changing your mind!).

 That’s why last month, my partner and I went to visit family in Australia.
 It was very inconvenient for me to leave work for that long, at that particular time.
 But for various other reasons, it was the ideal time to go.
 So off we went, and guess what – we had a great time and work didn’t fall apart; to the contrary, it kept on happening.